httprunner/httprunner/docs/quickstart.md

 To make fields like `device_sn` can be used more than once, we bind values to variables in `variables` block.
 When we bind variables, we can not only bind exact value to a variable name, but also can call a function and bind the evaluated value to it.

 When we want to reference a variable in the test case, we can do this with a escape character `$`.
-For example, `$user_agent` will not be taken as a normal string, and `ApiTestEngine` will consider it as a variable named `user_agent`, search and return its binding value.
+For example, `$user_agent` will not be taken as a normal string, and `HttpRunner` will consider it as a variable named `user_agent`, search and return its binding value.

 When we want to reference a function, we shall use another escape character `${}`.
 Any content in `${}` will be considered as function calling, so we should guarantee that we call functions in the right way.
 At the same time, variables can also be referenced as parameters of function.